axelarnetwork/axelarate-community/documentation/docs/setup.md

 Optional flags:
 -r, --root           Local directory to store testnet data in (IMPORTANT: this directory is removed and recreated if --reset-chain is set)
 --tendermint-key     Path to the tendermint private key file.
 Used for recovering a node.
 --validator-mnemonic Path to the Axelar validator key.
-User for recovering a node.
+Used for recovering a node.
 --reset-chain        Delete local data to do a clean connect to the testnet (If you participated in an older version of the testnet)

 ```